ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ]
 ~~~

+While the exact semantics of interpreting the fields of an access
+request object is subject to the definition of the `type`,
-The access requested for each object in the array
+it is expected that the access requested for each object in the array
 is the cross-product of all fields of the object.
 That is to
 say, the object represents a request for all `actions` listed
 to be used at all `locations` listed for all possible `datatypes`